typ8008/Algorithm/README.md

 # Algorithm
-Files are part of Coursera Course from Rice University - Algorithmic Thinking
+Files are partially part of Coursera Course from Rice University - Algorithmic Thinking

+There are some other algorithms implementations